ALL EVENTS

 Doug Ostroff will introduce you to his mobile glass studio and will demonstrate the basic process of glass blowing and sculpting of this wonderful material that will be around 2100 F degrees.
 Students will have the opportunity to make a cup and a chile pepper with an instructor.
 All materials are included with the class.
 Doug has 25 years of glass blowing experience and has been teaching glass blowing for 10 years to kids 12 to 85 years old.

 his hands-on class introduces students to pâte de verre, using finely ground glass powder, frits and binders to create colorful, thin, and often translucent pieces.
 You’ll learn various approaches to working with glass materials and molds while being encouraged to experiment and find your own style.
-Through demonstrations and practice, you’ll gain the skills to create your own unique glass pieces.
+Through demonstrations and practice, you’ll gain the skills to create your own unique glass pieces (we will make 3 projects, including a glass geode, a glass leaf and a glass ball cap!).
 Students will provide their own dust mask or respirator, everything else will be provided.

 Join us for a FREE artist talk from acclaimed glass artist Dori Settles and hear about her work and artistic journey.
 We will also see the work from the students in Dori’s Pate de Verre class exhibited and celebrated